Abdulhadu/AutoDoc/README.md

 # AutoDoc

-An AI-powered documentation generator for Python projects using Google's Gemini models via LangChain.
+An AI-powered documentation generator and test generator for Python projects using Google's Gemini models via LangChain.

 ## Features